Umuzi-org/ACN-syllabus/content/teaching-curriculum/quick-familiarity-3/_index.md

 ## Your Mission Objectives

-- Read through the first 5 pages of the summary pdf (up to the end of chapter 3).
+- Read through the summary of Chapters 7, 8 and 9.
 - For each of the 3 chapters:

 1. Describe which of the techniques you already apply pretty well when you teach and describe how you apply the technique.